uwdata/visual-embedding/README.md

 Visualizations Beyond Visual Encoding
 -------------------------------------
-Orthodoxy of any kind has a paralyzing effect, quickly turning any--intellectual--landscape into a desert of new ideas.
+Orthodoxy of any kind has a paralyzing effect, quickly turning any-intellectual-landscape into a desert of new ideas.
 Data visualization is, more than anything else, a user experience production and, as such, eventually needs to embrace and utilize human sensing capacities fully.

 Embedding spaces, as discussed here,  needn’t be restricted to visual stimuli.
 They could be any perceptual channel or combinations  thereof, such as color, texture, shape, icon, tactile, and audio features.
 For example,